Koh Lipeshow island map of Thailand --- find flights --- book a room with booking.com*

 Since 2014 three ATM machines have been installed at walking street and are operating.
 Sometimes nevertheless empty or broken.

 By boat from Pak Bara via Koh Bulon or Koh Tarutao in three hours (leaves at 3 p.m.).
 Fly to Hat Yai (AirAsia) or Trang (Nokair) and take a Minibus to Pak Bara (needs about 2 hours) or Hat Yao Pier (1 hour).
 Airasia and Nokair offer a combined ticket for flight, bus and boat.

 Tigerline, Bundhaya and SPCThailand boats connect Langkawi with Koh Lipe, Koh Lanta and Phuket.
 Guests may enter the boats at any stop destination, e.g. Koh Lanta, Koh Mook, Koh Kradan, Koh Ngai or Koh Bulon.
 Regular boat traffic is from mid November till mid May, in low season depending on weather conditions.
 From May to November it is possible, that there are no boats available, so it is advised to check before going.
 Langkawi can be reached very easily by plane from Kuala Lumpur.
-AirAsia flies from London to Kuala Lumpur and from KL to Langkawi.
+AirAsia flies from KL to Langkawi.

 Many simple fan and air-con huts and new and modern bungalow resorts have been built in the last years.
 Prices are between 1000 and 9000 Baht per night.
 The restaurants are quite good and provide tasty Thai and seafood.
 And also pizza, burger and international food are available.